MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/troubleshoot-assessment.md

     :::image type="content" source="media/assess/sql-best-practices-assessment-connection-failed-model-database.png" alt-text="Screenshot showing the error message that server principal isn't able to access the database.":::

 Ensure the SQL Server built-in login NT AUTHORITY\SYSTEM must be the member of SQL Server sysadmin server role for all the SQL Server instances running on the machine.
-If this is not allowed, please open a Microsoft case so that we can be able to provide a  workaround.
+If this isn't allowed, open a Microsoft case so that we can be able to provide a workaround.

 3. Azure Monitor Agent (AMA) upload failed